d3scomp/IRM-SA/README.md

 IRM-SA
 ======

-This project contains the adaptation extension part for the jDEECo as well as a simple demonstrator example taken from: [http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/](http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/)
+This project contains the adaptation plugin for jDEECo as explained in [http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/](http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/)

-##Running the demonstrator
+##Building the plugin
-To run the demo applcation you need to import the project into your Eclipse workspace and execute the main method from the: irm.test.InvariantTest.
+To build the plugin checkout the master branch, import the project into an Eclipse IDE, and use Maven to build the project (via "Maven..."->"Update Project").

-##Expected results
+##Testing the plugin
-The application is highly randomized and prints out messages whenever a process is executed (see the source code in the irm.test packege for more details).
+You can test the plugin by running its unit tests: "run as..."->" JUnit Test".